Billaferd/QuantumNexus/Designers/Art Direction Bible.md

 * **Magic:** Overlays have soft, fluid borders that seem to bleed into the art.
 The fill is a swirling, iridescent transparency, like smoke trapped under glass.
 Typography for titles is an elegant, slightly arcane serif font, while rules text remains highly legible.
 * **Psionics:** Overlays are minimalist and sleek, using sharp hexagons or clean, thin lines to delineate information.
 The fill is a cool, dark indigo with very low opacity.
 Typography is a modern, lightweight sans-serif, emphasizing clarity and negative space.
 * **Divinity:** Overlays incorporate the shapes of gothic arches and have filigree patterns in the corners.
 The transparency has a faint golden tint and a texture that mimics polished marble or stained glass.
 Typography is a classic, regal serif font like **Cinzel**.
-* **Biology:** Overlays have organic, asymmetrical shapes, as if they are stretched membranes or cross-sections of a cell.
-The borders are textured to look like chitinous plates or woven sinew.
-The fill is a sickly, semi-transparent green or purple.
-* **Entropy:** Overlays are intentionally unstable.
-The borders are sharp-angled but constantly flicker and "glitch," with small blocks of pixels appearing and disappearing.
-The fill is a dark grey static pattern.
-Typography is a monospaced font like **Courier New**, as if being read from a terminal, with occasional "corrupted" characters.
 * **Hybrid Cards:** The overlays for hybrid cards should be a tasteful fusion of their parent domains.
 For example, a Divinity/Entropy card might have the gothic arch shape of Divinity, but its border is pixelating and decaying in the style of Entropy.

 ### **Standardized Keyword & State Iconography**